Perl/perl5/.github/README.md

 ```

 This will configure and compile perl for your platform, run the regression
-tests, and install perl in a subdirectory "localperl" of your home directory.
+tests, and install perl in a subdirectory "`localperl`" of your home directory.

 If you run into any trouble whatsoever or you need to install a customized
 version of Perl, you should read the detailed instructions in the "[INSTALL](INSTALL)"